benbrastmckie/.config/README.md

 Note that if you don't have `xcode` installed, this may take a while but is essential to what follows.

-Although optional, I highly recommend that inexperienced users begin by installing Fish as explained in the section below which makes working inside the terminal a lot easier and will benefit your resulting workflow once NeoVim is up and running.
-I also highly recommend swapping the `CapsLock` and `Esc` keys by opening `System Preferences -> Keyboard` and making the appropriate changes.
+Although optional, I highly recommend swapping the `CapsLock` and `Esc` keys by opening `System Preferences -> Keyboard` and making the appropriate changes.
 I also like to change the `Command` key to the `Control` key, change the `Control` key to the `Function` key, change the `Function` key to the `Option` key, and change the `Option` key to the `Command` key if I'm using a Mac.
 My reasons for doing this is ergonomics given which keys I'll be using most often in NeoVim.
 Alternatively, you can make changes to the mappings that I've included in the config, though this may take a little more work than swapping things around in `System Preferences -> Keyboard`.